mayuresh-savargaonkar/starter-hugo-academic/content/post/NHTSA_Probe/index.md

 subtitle:

 # Summary for listings and search engines
-summary: NHTSA publishes first ever ADAS related crash report, what comes next?
+summary: NHTSA finally published its first ever ADAS related crash report that provides some astonishing insights!

 # Link this post with a project
 projects: []